Yed-Kingas/Program_files/README.md

 <br>
 This is my first git repository.
 <br>
-In this file, I'll add some python codes which i do as practice.
+In this file, I'll add some python codes for practice.